|

 -

-I of Brazil and brother of Dom Miguel, abdicated the Throne.
+Portugal, I of Brazil and brother of Dom Miguel, abdicated the

 -

-line of succession, succeeded to the Crown of Portugal.
-This line
+in line of succession, succeeded to the Crown of Portugal.
+This

-maintained the Throne until the 5th of October 1910, the date
+line maintained the Throne until the 5th of October

 -